Global-Health-Engineering/group-safety/03-biological-safety/appendices/07_user_list_with_access_to_BSL2.md

-# Rules on access to level 2 working areas
+# User list with access to level 2 working areas

 The following table contains the GHE personnel permitted to access the wet lab located in CLA J26 (the Biosafety Level 2 area).